James Best

 Jewel Franklin Guy (July 26, 1926 – April 6, 2015), known professionally as James Best, was an American television, film, stage, and voice actor, as well as a writer, director, acting coach, artist, college professor, and musician.
 During a career that spanned more than 60 years, Best, who was known for his high-pitched, exasperated voice, performed not only in feature films, but also in scores of television series.

 His appearances were almost all on Western programs, as well as various country music programs and talk shows.
-He gained recognition for his starring role as the bumbling Sheriff Rosco P. Coltrane in the action comedy series The Dukes of Hazzard, which originally aired on CBS between 1979 and 1985.
+He gained recognition for his starring role as the bumbling Sheriff Rosco P. Coltrane in the action comedy series The Dukes of Hazzard, which originally aired on CBS from 1979 to 1985.
 He reprised the role in 1997 and 2000 for the made-for-television movies The Dukes of Hazzard: Reunion! and The Dukes of Hazzard: Hazzard in Hollywood (2000).

 Early years

 James Best was born Jewel Franklin Guy on July 26, 1926, in Powderly, Kentucky, to Lark and Lena (née Everly) Guy.
 Lena Guy's brother was Ike Everly, the father of the pop duo the Everly Brothers.
 Best was raised by adoptive parents in Corydon, Indiana.

 Best served in the United States Army Air Forces in World War II, training in 1944 in Biloxi, Mississippi, as a gunner on a B-17 bomber; but by the time he completed his training the war had almost ended, so he was assigned to the army's law enforcement section.
 In the military police, Best served in war-torn Germany immediately after the Nazi government's surrender in May 1945.
 While stationed in Germany, he transferred from the military police to an army unit of actors, who traveled around Europe performing plays for troops.
 Those experiences formed the beginning of his acting career.